kevint5804/CSIS303-Assignment-2/README.md

-top shows the number on top of the stack average calculates the average of the numbers in the stack print shows all the numbers in the stack going from bottom to top empty checks if there are any number in the stack
+top shows the number on top of the stack average calculates the average of the numbers in the stack print shows all the numbers in the stack going from bottom to top empty checks if there are any numbers in the stack

 INSTRUCTIONS
 When the program starts, it will create a list and check if it is empty.
 Follow the prompts: